100 Years of History

 Jack Hurley was a Vietnam veteran and jet pilot from Omaha with a BS from University of Omaha and MS from Trinity College.
 He was selected as pastor with a 3/4 congregational vote and a unanimous elder vote in August 1982.

-The congregation carried a motion to sell the church and parsonage to Ship Bottom and save the proceeds to pay for Pastor Hurley to build a home.
-The church was advertised for sale at $850,000.
+The congregation carried a motion to sell the church and parsonage to Ship Bottom and save the proceeds to build a home for Pastor Hurley.
+It was advertised for sale at $850,000.

 In October 1987, Hurley addressed the congregation regarding governance, presenting elder governance as biblical.
 A revised constitution was approved in February 1988, but division grew.
 Hurley proposed a relationship with a Marlton church through joint fellowship and special speakers.

 In January 1989, a realtor suggested dividing the Manahawkin land and selling a part.
-Hurley expressed that God did not intend for selling the church and considered how to leverage it as a bookstore or conference center or lease it so they could rent on the mainland.
+Hurley expressed that God did not intend for them to sell the church.
+Instead, he considered ways to leverage it as a bookstore or conference center or to lease it so they could rent on the mainland.

 By September, Hurley announced receipt of a contract on the church for $550,000, feeling the “lampstand of authority to operate a church in the area had been removed,” and that the church should reconsider moving to Phoenix, Arizona.
 The congregation split.
-Hurley’s vision was not theirs.
-For a time, the dissenting congregants gathered at the BHW Rec Center, and later the Holiday Inn.
-In the end, Hurley and his wife left for Arizona, along with Robert Neubauer, and sold the home they built on Hilliard.
+For a time, dissenting congregants gathered at the BHW Rec Center, and later the Holiday Inn.
+As the conflict grew, Hurley and his wife left for Arizona and sold the home they built on Hilliard.

 1990s